collective/collective.developermanual/source/security/custom_permissions.rst

     </configure>

-It's convention to prefix the permission id with the nmame of the package it's defined in and use lower case only.
+It's convention to prefix the permission id with the name of the package it's defined in and use lower case only.
 You have to take care that the title matches exactly the permission string you used in permissions.py.
 Otherwise a different, zope 3 only, permission is